Global plastic pollution treaty

-In 2022, the UN Environment Assembly resolved to end plastic pollution with an international treaty that would address the plastics life cycle, from design to production and disposal.
-The UN member states agreed to establish an Intergovernmental Negotiating Committee (INC) with the mandate of creating a legally-binding international agreement by the end of 2024.
+In March 2022, the UN Environment Assembly resolved to end plastic pollution with an international treaty that would address the plastics life cycle, from design to production and disposal.
+The UN member states, which held talks for more than a week in Nairobi, agreed to establish an Intergovernmental Negotiating Committee (INC) with the mandate of creating a legally-binding international agreement by the end of 2024.
 The resolution was entitled "End plastic pollution: Towards an international legally binding instrument."

 As of 2025, the INC had met six times but failed to make progress.
 Fault lines throughout the INC negotiations arose between the majority of states seeking to obtain an ambitious treaty (some of them united as the High Ambition Coalition, which as of September 2025 had 75 member states) and a minority of petrochemical producing nations.
 The text of the draft treaty either contained hundreds of disputed details or was so insubstantial that the ambitious states refused to accept it.
 The influence of lobbyists was also frequently criticized.
 Following the failure of the Geneva meeting in August 2025, Inger Andersen of the United Nations Environment Programme (UNEP), which hosted the committee, said that time would be needed for the nations to regroup.
+The process is currently considered to be deadlocked as divides exist that appear difficult to overcome among member states.

 Besides delegates of UN member states, observers from a variety of organizations were also present, following treaty negotiations.
+Notable observers include John Chweya.